juicy-llamas/Old-Operating-System-Code/README.md

 ## Compiling and Building

-Most of the versions should have a bash script called `compile.sh` or something similar, except for 'new 32 bit os' which lacks one, and 'NEW_OS,' which has a more complicated, robust script called `build.sh` which behaves similar to a makefile.
+Most of the versions should have a bash script called `compile.sh` or something similar, except for 'new_32bit_os' which lacks one, and 'NEW_OS,' which has a more complicated, robust script called `build.sh` which behaves similar to a makefile.
 That script, and the others in the folders, are actually the most noteworthy items in that particular project, given the lack of an actual project.

 The general procedure for compiling goes something like this: